PDC-support/benchmarks-procurement/benchmarks/Synthetic/README.md

 double precision floating point values where each such operation counts for 24 bytes of data access, i.e. two loads and one store.
 The reference implementation of the benchmark can be downloaded from https://www.cs.virginia.edu/stream/.
-The vector size used should be at least 75% of available memory either for the CPU or the accelerator.
+The vector size used must be at least 75% of available memory either for the CPU or the accelerator.
 Multiple threads can be used to simultaneously process the requests, the vendor is also allowed to provide optimized